Egg Substitute Yogurt: Perfect Alternative for Baking

 How To Use Yogurt In Baking

 Yogurt is a great egg substitute in baking.
-It’s perfect for those who are allergic to eggs or simply want to try something new.
+It’s perfect for those who are allergic to eggs or want to try something new.
 Yogurt can make cakes, muffins, and breads moist and delicious.
 But how do you use yogurt in baking?
 Let’s dive into the details.

 Measuring The Right Amount